 Choose the Right Food

-Your dog’s age, weight, health, and activity level matter when it comes to what she eats.
+Your dog’s age, weight, health, and activity level matter when it comes to what they eat.
 In general, make sure the food you choose has a statement from the Association of American Feed Control Officials on the label.
 That means it’s nutritionally “complete and balanced.”
 Beware of feeding your dog bones, raw meat, or raw eggs.
 The American Veterinary Medical Association, the CDC, and other groups warn that raw foods can lead to serious health problems for animals, like infection with E. coli and other harmful bacteria.
 Bones can tear a dog’s stomach or intestines.

 Spay or Neuter Your Pet